Open-EO/openeo-web-editor/README.md

 ```
 docker run -p 8080:80 openeo-web-editor
 ```
-After sucessfull startup, the webeditor can be reached locally at http://127.0.0.1:8080/
+After successful startup, the webeditor can be reached locally at http://127.0.0.1:8080/

 More startup information can be seen at the [official nginx docker image](https://hub.docker.com/_/nginx/) which is used.

 ### Use image from Dockerhub
-The same Dockerimage is build and pushed to Dockerhub with the help of a github action.
+The same Docker Image is built and pushed to Dockerhub with the help of a github action.
 It is available [here](https://hub.docker.com/repository/docker/mundialis/openeo-web-editor).

 To use it locally, run
 ```